CornSnek/keystroke_player/README.md

 WaitUntilKey command = `!?wait_key=[A-Za-z0-9_]+;`

     This command blocks the macro program until the key has been held down.
+    This also prevents future key presses from this key to be used normally.
     Appending ! to wait_key inverts so that the program checks if it is not held down.
     The key is based on the X11 KeySym names.
     You cannot use this with GrabKey commands, as the macro will throw a runtime error.